EW0824/jobGPT/README.md

 A cover letter generator for the UCLA 35L Project.

-Make sure to `yarn add` every time after pull.
+Make sure to run `yarn` every time after pull.

-(`npm install` also works, but need to do `npm install --force` for langchain)
+(`npm install` also works, but need to do `npm install --force` for the backend)

 ## LLM

-- LangChain only supports Node version >= 18
+- NOTE: LangChain only supports Node version >= 18.
+Make sure the node environment is supported with `node -v`.

 Within the LLM folder:

 ```
 LLM/
 ├── examples/ (example PDFs for local parsing)
+├── loadExperience.js (loading the resume or a list of user passed in experiences)
+├── loadJob.js (loading the job from user link)
 ├── preprocessing.js (handles loading PDF/job description into documents, using a recursive character text splitter
-├── scraper.js (scrapping the job information)
-├── pdfParser.js (loading the PDF passed from the frontend)
 ├── main.js (main pipeline, involving 1. model/chain creation, 2. document loading, 3. storing template into chain, 4. generate embeddings/vector store, 5. retrieve docs from prompt, 6. call the chain
+├── prompt.js (template for the prompt)
 ```

 ## Backend

-First, run the following to acquire all the required packages.
+First, add all required packages.

 ```
-npm install
+yarn
 ```

-If error occured during installation and npm prompted to use the `--force` option, execute `npm install --force` instead.
 To launch the server, run the command `npm run dev`.
-The server currently runs at `http://localhost:8080`.
+The server runs at `http://localhost:8080`.

 ```
 npm run dev